rudrijoshi/The-Tech-Blog/README.md

-# The Tech Blog Project
+# The Tech Blog

 ## Description

-The Tech Blog Project is an application that helps the developers to read and write baout technical concepts, recent advancements, and new technologies.
+The Tech Blog Project is an application that helps the developers to read and write about technical concepts, recent advancements, and new technologies.
 This is a user-friendly app web application.
 Moreover, this project is about building a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers' posts as well.

 ## Technologies Used